BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_4_Accessing_Bitcoind_with_Python.md

 `$ python3 --version`

 If it returns a version number (e.g., `3.7.3` or `3.8.3`) then you have python3 installed.
-Continue on to ["Setting Up BitcoinRPC"](17_4_Accessing_Bitcoind_with_Python.md#setting-up-bitcoinrpc).

-However, if you somehow do not have Python installed, you'll need build it from source as follows:
+However, if you somehow do not have Python installed, you'll need build it from source as follows.
+Please see ["Building Python from Source"](17_4_Accessing_Bitcoind_with_Python.md#synopsis-building-python-from-source) before continuing.

 ### Setting Up BitcoinRPC